-COURT WATCH MONTGOMERY is seeking a new EXECUTIVE DIRECTOR (ED) to provide vision, energy and leadership in our efforts to make systemic changes in how our courts handle civil and criminal domestic violence cases.
+COURT WATCH MONTGOMERY (CWM) is seeking a new EXECUTIVE DIRECTOR (ED) to provide vision, energy and leadership in our efforts to make systemic improvements/changes in how our courts manage civil and criminal domestic violence cases.

 ED REPORTS TO: Court Watch Montgomery Board of Directors